-By 1873, Billy Lapham had over 700 acres in the South Lake Tahoe area along with the Lakeside Park wharf.
-He decided to lease out the Lapham House and take a mortgage from Mrs. A. Marion Hill of San Francisco so he could build a steamer ship, the Governor Stanford which would dock at the Lakeside Park Pier off Lakeside Park Beach.
+By 1873, Billy Lapham had over 700 acres in the South Lake Tahoe area including Lapham’s Fish Market & Landing where Lakeside Marina sits today.
+He decided to lease out The Lapham House and take a mortgage from Mrs. A. Marion Hill of San Francisco, so he could build a steamer ship.
+After changing names, the hotel operated until 1876 boasting to be placed in the middle of the Nevada- California Stateline.
+The Lapham Hotel burned down, and as a result, Billy defaulted on his loan with Mrs. Hill, and she foreclosed taking over all his land, and remaining buildings.

-The name of the hotel was changed to Carney’s Stateline House and operated until 1876 when it burned down, and as a result Billy defaulted on his loan to Mrs. Hill.
-She foreclosed, taking over his land and the remaining buildings.
-Her husband, E. B. “Starvation” Smith then rebuilt the house and named it “Lakeside House”.
+In 1892 Mrs. Hill’s husband, E. B. “Starvation” Smith rebuilt the house and named it “Lakeside House.”
 Smith also re-named the area Lakeside Park and the Smith-Hill holdings were almost 1,000 acres.
-Throughout this time they thought they were located in Nevada and that the stateline ran through the dining room of Lakeside House.
 In 1899 a new survey found the line to be 2000 feet North and the Lakeside House was not in Nevada but in California.
-The stateline is still in this 1899 location today next to Harvey’s and Harrah’s Casinos.
+The Stateline is still in this 1899 location today next to Harvey’s and Harrah’s Casinos.

 In June 1901, a steamer pier was installed, and a post office opened in the west wing of Lakeside House.
 The lake steamers made regular stops all year long.
 The area bordered by Park Avenue and Stateline Blvd. from highway 50 down to the Lake was subdivided in 1909 into home size lots as campgrounds and kept the name Lakeside Park.